derhansen/derhansen.github.io/_posts/2020-04-02-limit-typo3-category-tree-to-subset-for-extensions.md

 This is a very plain way to create a category tree and the structure in the example is limited to 3 independent main categories (Events, Products, Staff).

-Quite often, the shown example category tree is used system wide in TYPO3 and all main categories are shown for **all record types**.
+Quite often, the shown example category tree is used systemwide in TYPO3 and all main categories are shown for **all record types**.
 This can be **confusing for editors**, since when you for example want to assign categories for e.g. event records, why should one see and be able to select the categories "Products" and "Staff" including all subcategories?